qiajigou/Drop2PI/README.md

 But I only wants to sync *small* files to Raspberry PI.
 So I called this Dropbox to PI.

-Big file is not well supported.
+Big files are not well supported.

 [Donate Me](http://guojing.me/donate/en/) and support my work.